ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 It copies the "test file.txt" file properly.

-Double-quotes do not help if the filename has a line break.
+Double quotes do not help if the filename has a line break.
 The only solution here is not to use `ls`.
 The `find` utility with the `-exec` action does this job right.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 find . -name "*.txt" -exec cp -t tmp {} \;
 ```

-It would be great not to use pipelines with filenames at all.
-However, it is required for solving some tasks.
-In this case, you can combine the `find` and `xargs` utilities.
-This approach works fine if you call `find` with the `-print0` option.
+It would be great not to use pipelines with file and directory names at all.
+However, you need it for solving some tasks.
+Combine the `find` and `xargs` utilities in this case.
+This approach works well if you call `find` with the `-print0` option.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 find . -type f -print0 | xargs -0 -I % bsdtar -cf %.tar %
 ```

 The `-print0` option changes the `find` output format.
-It separates the paths to found objects by the null character.
-Without the option, the separator is a line break.
+The default format is a list of the found objects.
+The separator between the objects is a line break.
+The `-print0` option changes the separator to the null character.

-We changed the `find` output format.
-Then we should notify the `xargs` utility about it.
-By default, the utility separates the strings on the input stream by line breaks.
-The `-0` option changes this behavior.
-With the option, `xargs` applies the null character as the separator.
-In this way, we have reconciled the output and input formats of the utilities.
+You have changed the `find` output format.
+Now you should change the `xargs` call accordingly.
+The `xarg` utility separates the input stream data by line breaks.
+The `-0` option changes the separator to the null character.
+This way, you reconcile the output and input formats of two utilities.

-You can change the output format of the `grep`utility in the same manner.
-It allows you to pass its output through the pipeline.
-The `-Z` option does that.
-The option separates filenames with the null character.
+The `-Z` option changes the `grep` output format in the same manner.
+It replaces the line breaks with the null characters.
+Using the option, you can pass the `grep` output via the pipeline without errors.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 grep -RlZ "GNU" . | xargs -0 -I % bsdtar -cf %.tar %
 ```

-The command searches files that contain the "GNU" pattern.
-Then it passes their names to the `xargs` utility.
-The utility constructs the `bsdtar` call for archiving the files.
+This command searches files that contain the "GNU" pattern.
+Then the pipeline passes the found filenames to the `xargs` utility.
+The utility constructs the `bsdtar` call for archiving these files.

-Here are the general advices for using pipelines:
+Here are the general hints for using pipelines:

-1. Be aware of spaces and line breaks when passing filenames through the pipeline.
+1. Be aware of spaces and line breaks when passing file and directory names via the pipeline.

 2. Never process the `ls` output.
 Use the `find` utility with the `-exec` action instead.

-3. Always use `-0` option when process filenames by `xargs`.
-Pass null separated names to the utility.
+3. Always use `-0` option when processing the object names by `xargs`.
+Pass only null character separated names to the utility.

 {caption: "Exercise 2-7.
 Pipelines and I/O streams redirection", format: text, line-numbers: false}
 ```
-Write a command to archive photos with the bsdtar utility.
+Write a command to archive photos using the bsdtar utility.
 If you are a Linux or macOS user, use the tar utility instead.
 The photos are stored in the directory structure from exercises 2-6: